alberti42/recoll-macos/src/kde/kioslave/recoll/00README.txt

  - Extract the Recoll source.

- - IF Recoll is not installed yet: configure recoll with --prefix=/usr (or wherever KDE lives), build and install Recoll.
+ - IF Recoll is not installed yet: configure recoll with --prefix=/usr --enable-pic  (or wherever KDE lives), build and install Recoll.

  - In the Recoll source, go to kde/kioslave/recoll, then build and install the kio slave: